• infobot@lakesoffire.org

 The ESD Tent will be clearly marked on the Lakes of Fire map.
 Seek help at ESD directly, or we can come to you.
 Please ask an on-duty ESD volunteer or Ranger if you need medical or mental health assistance.

-If you have a pre-existing medical condition that you feel may become a problem during the event, please make a campmate aware of it and inform the ESD Medical Team.
+If you have a pre-existing medical condition that you feel may become a problem during the event, please inform a campmate and inform the ESD Medical Team.
 If you have any questions, feel free to approach any on-duty ESD volunteer.
+For more specific examples of what ESD can and can’t do for you, check out this page.

 Emergencies Involving 911

 ESD volunteers are also your portal to off-site medical care locations.
-While you have the right to contact 911 directly, please try and route the request through a Ranger or an ESD Team volunteer so that we can remain “in the loop” and facilitate.
-In the event, you need to be evacuated to a hospital or wish to travel to one yourself, contact ESD Medical.
+While you have the right to contact 911 directly, please try to route the request through a Ranger or an ESD Team volunteer so we can remain “in the loop” and facilitate it.
+If you need to be evacuated to a hospital or wish to travel to one yourself, contact ESD Medical.
 We will provide information or assistance to get you to the local hospital or Urgent Care Center.

 Safety Basics